vasishth/ExpLing/README.md

       └── mnull.Rda

 The main file is ExperimentalLinguisticsVasishth.Rnw.
 You will find the R code embedded inside this file.
 The compiled version of this document is the pdf file.
+The .bib file has references used in the paper.

 The data are in the file Nicenboim2018CogSci.Rda.